 A master's degree in Public Administration (MPA) from California State University, Stanislaus offers you far more than a professional degree.
 Our program is tightly connected to the surrounding Northern San Joaquin Valley.
 The Central Valley is our laboratory for public administration theory and practice.
 An MPA degree from Stan State means you will be equipped to make a difference in your community; it means you will be given the tools to create positive social change in the Central Valley.

 About the Master of Public Administration

-The Master of Public Administration (MPA) Program at CSU Stanislaus offers a well-regarded and well-established professional graduate-level course of study designed to prepare our students for the challenges and opportunities of a career in public service, non-profit entities, or for-profit firms that have close ties with the public sector.
-The MPA Program provides education and training of public administrators and policy analysts for leadership and management careers at the local, state, and national levels --with particular emphasis on government and non-profit organizations in California.
-The Program covers management science and the political, ethical, and organizational challenges that will be and are encountered in the public sector of the 21st century.
+The Master of Public Administration program at Stanislaus State offers a well-regarded and well-established professional graduate-level course of study designed to prepare our students for the challenges and opportunities of a career in public service, non-profit entities, or for-profit firms that have close ties with the public sector.
+The MPA Program provides education and training of public administrators and policy analysts for leadership and management careers at the local, state, and national levels - with particular emphasis on government and non-profit organizations in the Central Valley.
+The program covers public service-oriented management science and the political, ethical, and organizational challenges in the public sector of the 21st century.

 - To provide education and skill acquisition for public service professionals with particular emphasis on the needs of government and not-for-profit organizations in Northern and Central California.

 - To maintain and improve the capacity of local and regional governments to provide excellence in public service.

 - To conduct research that will broaden the base of knowledge and skills in the field of public administration.

 - To serve the regional community through faculty and student involvement in public affairs.